 An Unpleasant Breakfast Encounter

 The next morning, I figured I could handle another night in the place, as long as they changed my room (hopefully one that wasn’t redolent of semi-fresh puke) and gave me a proper bed that wasn’t, you know, hopelessly broken.
 Sitting at the desk to eat my breakfast of pastries and strong coffee, I set out to write the hosts with my demands.

 And that’s when I saw it.
 A seemingly well-fed brown cockroach scurried out from the corner of the shower, down the wall, and appeared to beeline straight to my pain au chocolat.
 On second thought, maybe the thing was starving.

 I took away two conclusions from this unpleasant experience.
 First of all, it isn’t a good idea to dip much below 70, or perhaps 60, Euros a night for a room in Paris, even if you think barebones is just fine.
-You may just end up “regaled” with the sorts of unpleasant experiences detailed above.
-Two: pictures are often unreliable.
-Just because you tell yourself “it looks ok in the photos” doesn’t mean the room won’t turn out to be awful.
-Solid reviews from users over many months is a better indicator, but make sure they’re in your general age and interest group.
-Students who enjoy partying in hostel-like conditions won’t likely share your standards.
-Also, watch out for bogus reviews planted by PRs or business owners.
-Apparently, such rating-inflating practices are shockingly common.
+You may just end up being “regaled” with the sorts of unpleasant experiences detailed above.

 Decrypting Paris’ Hotel Star System: How Many Stars Should You Aim For at Minimum?